10 May 2026

 German postcard by Verlag Hermann Leiser, Berlin-Wilm., no. 7159.

-He probably made his film debut in the Danish production Et Gensyn/A Reunion (1914) for the Dania Biofilm Kompagni.
-His first German film was probably the silent drama Die Flammentänzerin/The Flame Dancer (Georg Jacoby, 1914) opposite Norwegian actress Aud Egede-Nissen.
-In the following years he played in the films Die Wellen schweigen/The Silent Waves (Rudolf Biebrach, 1915) with Henny Porten, and Um ein Weib/Because of a Woman (Carl Schönfeld, 1915) again opposite Aud Egede-Nissen.
+Chrisander probably made his film debut in a supporting role in the Danish production Et Gensyn / A Reunion (N.N., 1914) for the Dania Biofilm Kompagni.
+He then moved to the film capital Berlin, where he mainly played leading roles.
+His first German film was probably the silent drama Die Flammentänzerin / The Flame Dancer (Georg Jacoby, 1914) opposite Norwegian actress Aud Egede-Nissen.
+In the following years, he played in the films Die Wellen schweigen / The Silent Waves (Rudolf Biebrach, 1915) with Henny Porten, and Um ein Weib / Because of a Woman (Carl Schönfeld, 1915) again opposite Aud Egede-Nissen.

 Nils Chrisander